 IBS is a different condition to general food intolerance in children, which Paediatric Gut Investigation Clinic also provide investigation and treatment for.

-Our clinics in Horley and Medwyn, Surrey, are perfectly located to see patients from all nearby areas including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Reigate, and Epsom.
+Our private clinic in Charlwood is perfectly located to see patients from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Maidstone, and Epsom.

-If you are concerned that you child is suffering from irritable bowel syndrome, please book an appointment with us today via the form below or, alternatively, please call us on 0129 3365012.
+If you are concerned that your child is suffering from irritable bowel syndrome, please book an appointment with us today via the form below or, alternatively, please call us on 0129 3365012.